 - Why I started this podcast to build a community of authors

 - My love of cursing

 - How my fear of writing was actually a strength.

 - The personal story shared in this episode: the start of my writing journey in 2013

 “As I realized I had control over my writing, as I realized I had control over that FEAR of writing, it also made me realize I had control over other things in my life, too.”

-After you listen, join our community by commenting on the podcast below and let me know: Do you or did you have a fear of writing like me?
+After you listen, join our podcast community on Facebook or comment below and let me know: Do you or did you have a fear of writing like me?

 Please note: Mehvish Khan owns the copyright in and to all content in and transcripts of the Inside the Writer's Soul podcast, with all rights reserved, as well as her right of publicity.
 This transcript may also contain errors.

 YOU MAY: You may share the below transcript (up to 500 words but not more) in media articles, on your personal website, in a non-commercial article or blog post (e.g., Medium), and/or on a personal social media account for non-commercial purposes, provided that you include attribution to “M. Khan” and link back to this page.